Randika-Lakmal-Abeyrathna/Redis-with-Spring-Boot/README.md

 # Redis-with-Spring-Boot
 Sample Project Created to test Redis with Spring boot project

-Project Inculde the CRUD opertaion in Redis
+Project Inculde the CRUD operation in Redis

 ### PostMan Export File is included.